TBDA-Classes/2025G2/docs/sql_data/ImportantQueries.md

   END;
 ```

-### PQ1 - Initial query to identify the hours in which variable changes are registered
+### PQ1 - Initial version of the query Machine Utilization (to identify hours in which variable changes happen)

 ```sql
 WITH horas AS (